Paulsky/opencart-dymo-labelwriter/README.md

 # OpenCart Dymo LabelWriter

 This extension/module/plugin lets you print a label from the order overview in the backend of OpenCart.
+For the extension of OpenCart 2.* please see this project: [OpenCart Dymo LabelWriter 2.*].

 ![OpenCart Order overview action buttons](https://cloud.githubusercontent.com/assets/9481318/6547681/577e06b6-c5df-11e4-8ad2-bbeb028a24ab.PNG)